wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 # Running WP CLI Commands

-WP starter takes care of the file structure of the website and its configuration at filesystem level, however it does nothing, for example, for the database.
+WP Starter takes care of the file structure of the website and its configuration at filesystem level, however it does nothing, for example, for the database.

 If the aim is to automate the complete bootstrap of the website, it is clear that WP Starter is not enough.
 The way to go to complete what we need is surely [WP CLI](https://wp-cli.org/).